inidal/inidal/README.md

 ## 👋 Hi there, I’m Nidal.

-- 📍 I live in Edmonton, Alberta, 🇨🇦.
-- 👨‍💻 I’m a self-taught Software Developer.
-- 🐍 Usually, I’m using and exploring JavaScript and Python.
-- 🌱 I’m currently learning more about Rust.
-- 🎵 In my spare time, I’m writing and mixing music on [YouTube](https://www.youtube.com/Edmyria) and [Bandcamp](https://edmyria.bandcamp.com/).
-- 😊 Fun fact: I used to be in human resource management.
-- 📧 You can send me an email at hello@inidal.dev.
+I am a self-taught software developer based in Edmonton, Alberta, Canada 🇨🇦.
+My primary focus is on JavaScript and Python, but I am currently expanding my knowledge by learning Rust.
+In addition to my technical skills, I have a background in human resource management.
+Outside of work, I enjoy writing and mixing music, which I share on platforms such as [YouTube](https://www.youtube.com/Edmyria) and [Bandcamp](https://edmyria.bandcamp.com/).
+If you would like to get in touch with me, please feel free to email me at hello@inidal.dev.

 🔗 Portfolio: https://inidal.dev
 📃 Resume: https://inidal.dev/resume.pdf